U.S. Department of Education

 Applications are considered on a rolling basis, and positions may be filled before the deadlines indicated.
 As such, applying earlier—even a month or two early—is encouraged in order help ensure consideration:

-Please note we are currently accepting internship applications for Fall 2017.
+Please note we are currently accepting internship applications for Summer 2021.

 Keep in mind that summer is our most competitive semester, so we welcome and encourage spring and fall applicants as well.